-The west Florida hogfish stock is neither overfished nor undergoing overfishing under all of the Action 2 alternatives for status determination criteria.
-The current fishing mortality rate (based on the geometric mean for 2010-2012) is below all Action 2 options for the maximum fishing mortality threshold (MFMT) of $F{MSY}$ (or proxy).
+The west Florida hogfish stock is not overfished under any of the Action 2 alternatives for minimum stock size threshold (MSST).
 The spawning stock biomass (SSB) as of 2012 is estimated at 2.955 mp.
-This is above all Action 2 options for the minimum stock size threshold (MSST) (Table 2.2.1) and is also above the equilibrium stock size for all of the proxies capable of supporting maximum sustainable yield, SSBMSY (or proxy) (Table 2.2.1).
+This biomass level is above all Action 2 options for the MSST (Table 2.2.1) and is also above the equilibrium stock size for all of the proxies capable of supporting maximum sustainable yield, SSB{MSY} (or proxy) (Table 2.2.1).
+The stock is also not undergoing overfishing based on the current fishing mortality rate (based on the geometric mean for 2010-2012) in Alternative 1, Alternative 2, and Preferred Alternative 3.
+For these alternatives, the current fishing mortality rate (based on the geometric mean for 2010-2012) is below the maximum fishing mortality threshold (MFMT).
+However, overfishing would be occurring at the $F{40\% SPR}$ MFMT in Alternative 4.

-Maximum sustainable yield (MSY) is defined in the National Standard 1 Guidelines as the largest long-term average catch or yield that can be taken from a stock or stock complex under prevailing ecological, environmental conditions and fishery technological characteristics (e.g., gear selectivity), and the distribution of catch among fleets.
+MSY is defined in the National Standard 1 (NS1) Guidelines as the largest long-term average catch or yield that can be taken from a stock or stock complex under prevailing ecological, environmental conditions and fishery technological characteristics (e.g., gear selectivity), and the distribution of catch among fleets.
 MSY can usually be calculated within a stock assessment, but a good estimate requires a strong stock-recruit relationship.
-If the spawner/recruit relationship is weak or uncertain, which is often the case, then a proxy can be used.
+If the spawner/recruit relationship is weak or uncertain, which is often the case, a proxy can be used.